 Sometimes, in such cases, criminal proceedings are not initiated, or the initiated proceedings are concluded promptly and with a lower fine for the person concerned.

 If you do not take independent action despite the threat of sanctions from the tax office, in the worst case you may be threatened with proceedings for tax evasion, which can end with at least a fine, and in the worst case even with a prison sentence (possibly on probation).
-You should keep in mind that even a fine of 90 daily rates or more will result in a “criminal record”.
+You should keep in mind that already a fine from (greater) 90 daily rates leads to the fact that one is “previously convicted”.